Sunday 30th March 2014

 Burgess Hill, West Sussex

-The Burgess Hill Springtime Classic Cyclosportive is the first in the 2013 SRS Events sportive series, starting and finishing from Burgess Hill with 3 route options available to test early season fitness.
+The Burgess Hill Springtime Classic Cyclosportive is the first in the 2014 SRS Events sportive series attracting over 800 riders in 2012.
+The event starts and finishes in Burgess Hill with 3 route options available to test early season fitness.

 3 route options are available ranging from 36 to 71 miles –

 - The Burgess Hill Springtime Cyclosportive 71 miles – The Classic is the hardest and longest of the three rides on the Burgess Hill Springtime Classic event.
 An excellent event to prepare for the cycling season ahead.
 The course is hard for this time of the year and should only be attempted by experienced cyclists able to ride for four or more hours over hilly terrain.
 With a distance of 71 miles (114km) and 1653 metres of climbing the route will test riders endurance.
 There are four feed stations on this ride to help riders around the course and up the many hills like Pillow Mounds Hill, Kidds Hill,Groombridge hill and the infamous Cobb Lane hill.
 Riders will also have the chance to relish the many descents this testing course offers.